cabral1888/pd_de/README.md

 ![img](img/Screenshot%20from%202020-01-30%2015-24-23.png)

-5. The same spark-submit commands you have just saw in the previous session afe going to run every day at mid-night.
+5. The same spark-submit commands you have just saw in the previous session are going to run every day at midnight.
 You can hurry up by pressing `Trigger now`

-PS.: Apache airflow will not start streaming jobs on thiz project.
-In this case, it is only possible through shell command line.
+PS.: Apache airflow will not start streaming jobs on this project.
+In this case, it is only possible through the shell command line.
-PS2.: Remember to edit the script setting the environment variables according with your scenario.
+PS2.: Remember to edit the script setting the environment variables according to your scenario.

 # Analysis
 Some analysis was performed using data provided by PD.
-It was executed using Jupyter notebook tool and SparkML.
-You can find the jupyter files in `analysis_notebooks/` folder.
-Addionally, to improve the usability of the system, it was developed a script to allow users to start a Jupyter notebook server using a predefined SparkSession.
+It was executed using the Jupyter notebook tool and SparkML.
+You can find the jupyter files in the `analysis_notebooks/` folder.
+Additionally, to improve the usability of the system, it was developed a script to allow users to start a Jupyter notebook server using a predefined SparkSession.
 You just need to execute the `run_jupyter_with_spark.sh` script and it will launch a Jupyter integrated with Spark.

-PS.: Remember to edit the script setting the environment variables according with your scenario.
+PS.: Remember to edit the script setting the environment variables according to your scenario.